wp-plugins/my-custom-functions/readme.txt

 = 1.1 =
 Fixed positioning of the sidebar at the plugin page.
 = 1.0 =
-Please update to first stable relise!
+Please update to first stable release!
 Added the check for safety execution code.
 = 0.2 =
 Please update to beta version.